 BMI's Industry Rewards category assesses the size of the domestic consumer electronics market, the level of ICT development and the five-year growth outlook for the market.
-The regional average score in this category increased to 46.7 this quarter, from 46.6.
-We upgraded the Industry Rewards scores of Israel, South Africa, Iran and Egypt to reflect recent ICT development, especially in the area of broadband infrastructure, strong demand for consumer electronics products.
+The regional average score in this category increased to 46.9 this quarter, from 46.7 previously.
+We upgraded the Industry Rewards score of Egypt by 3.3 points to reflect recent ICT development, especially in the area of broadband infrastructure, and strong demand for consumer electronics products.

-The upgrades were partially offset by decreases in the scores of Kuwait, Bahrain and Oman on the back of sluggish market growth.
-These three countries are characterised by a small domestic consumer market, compared to their regional peers, while the clampdown on expatriate workers in Kuwait in the last two years is starting to weigh on demand for consumer-centric products.
-That said, we note that vendors and suppliers of low- to mid-end products are hardest hit by this development considering that the majority of high income consumers are local citizens.
+The upgrade was partially offset by another decrease in Bahrain's score for Industry Rewards on the back of sluggish market growth.
+Like its peers Kuwait and Oman - Bahrain is characterised by a small domestic consumer market and long product replacement cycles.
+That said, we note that vendors and suppliers of low- to mid-end products are hardest hit by this development considering that the majority of consumers have high disposable incomes.

-Qatar, the UAE, Israel, Saudi Arabia and South Africa have the joint highest score of 53.3 in the Industry Rewards category. the first three mainly due to high sales per capita and the last two due to market size.
-We also forecast strong market value over the five years to 2018 for all five countries.
+Qatar, Israel, the UAE, South Africa and Saudi Arabia have the joint highest score of 53.3 in the Industry Rewards category, the first three mainly due to high sales per capita and the last two due to market size.
+We also forecast strong market value over the five years to 2019 for all five countries.
 Strong visitor numbers to the UAE and Saudi Arabia will drive growth in those markets, while the influx of expatriate construction workers into Qatar as the country builds out new infrastructure to facilitate its hosting of the FIFA 2022 World Cup will support demand in that country.
 We expect the launch of 4G network services in Israel to boost demand for 4G-enabled devices, while growth in South Africa will mainly be driven by low base effects.